gobwas/ws/README.md

 # Zero-copy upgrade

-Zero copy upgrade helps to avoid unnecessary allocations and copies while handling HTTP Upgrade request.
+Zero-copy upgrade helps to avoid unnecessary allocations and copies while handling HTTP Upgrade request.

-Processing of all non-websocket headers is made in place with use of registered user callbacks, when arguments are only valid until callback returns.
+Processing of all non-websocket headers is made in place with use of registered user callbacks whose arguments are only valid until callback returns.

 The simple example looks like this: